Developer3027/hero/readme.md

 # Hero
 This project is for admission consideration into [Code the Dream](https://codethedream.org/).
 This project is intended to meet certain criteria and be fun.
-I that regard, there is one thing of note.
-In creating the concept I used a YouTube video from the bad lip reading channel.
+In that regard, there is one thing of note.
+In creating the concept I used a YouTube video from the Bad Lip Reading channel.
 It is a funny music video regarding the attack of the rebel base on Hoth.
 Please be advised that there is a video in the project.
 It does help cement the concept, but is not required to meet the project criteria.
 I do **not** consider it vulgar or offensive, however, I suspect *any* video *may* be considered restrictive content for this project.

 ## Project Criteria
 This project needs to do and accomplish the following: